-Regional Coordinators: To promote an upcoming special event, contact JASNA's Vice President for Regions, Liz Philosophos Cooper, at email@example.com.
+Regional Coordinators: To promote an upcoming special event, contact JASNA's Vice President for Regions, Debra Roush, at firstname.lastname@example.org.

 The events listed below are a small selection of upcoming events that may be of interest to Janeites.
 These events are not organized by JASNA or its Regions.

 Author Julianne Donaldson has organized a one-day Regency Retreat, which will be held at Wadley Farms in Lindon, Utah, this fall.
 The day's agenda will include classes, workshops, and other activities, culminating in a dinner and ball.
 (Catherine Morland would thrill at the chance to visit the "castle" and view its lovely gardens and grounds!)
 JASNA members will be offered a discount for the event.
 For more information, visit the event website.

 35 EAST 400 NORTH STREET